· · ·

 The best part of the recipe for me was the actual browning of the pork…I love a crisp skin on meat, I would have browned it even more but my hubs might have objected a bit. 🙂

-Crockpot Brown Sugar Balsamic Pork Tenderloin
+close up of Crockpot Brown Sugar Balsamic Pork Tenderloin finished

 The meat is fork tender after hours of slow cooking and it’s so good!
 I generally serve it as the main meat for dinner but I could easily see this being served on some Hawaiian rolls for a tasty lunch.